BaiyangZhang/oldBlog/_posts/2023-09-18-Introduction-to-Higher-Form-Symmetry.md

 $$
  as one can easily verify that this indeed gives the familiar integral of charge when applied on Minkowski spacetime.
 Now we can generalize Minkowski spacetime to any manifold with arbitrary metric, but for the sake of simplicity we first confine ourselves to Euclidean spacetime, Minkowski results can be obtained from Euclidean spacetime via Wick rotation and path integral.

-The quantum consequence of symmetry is the Ward identity, so let's see what it gives us when we combine
+The quantum consequence of symmetry is the Ward identity, so let's see what it gives us when we combine (up to a minus sign on the tight hand side)
 $$
 \left\langle \partial_ {\mu}J^{\mu}(x) \phi(y)\right\rangle = \delta(x-y)\left\langle \Delta\phi(y) \right\rangle.
 \tag{0}